Kristin Haynie: College career

-WNBA career
+Professional career

 Haynie was drafted by the Sacramento Monarchs ninth overall in the 2005 WNBA draft.
 The Monarchs ended up winning the 2005 WNBA Championship in her rookie year.

 She is the only player to have played in the NCAA finals as well as the WNBA finals in the same year.

 On February 6, 2008, Haynie was selected by the Atlanta Dream in their expansion draft.

 She also played for Paleo Faliro in Greece during the 2008–09 WNBA off-season.

 She returned to the Sacramento Monarchs after being traded from the Detroit Shock halfway through the 2009 season, and remained until the team was disbanded at the end of that season.
-Haynie was selected by the Washington Mystics in the dispersal draft, but never played a game in a Mystics uniform, and has not signed with another WNBA team since, though she continued to play professionally in Europe.
+Haynie was selected by the Washington Mystics in the 2010 dispersal draft, but never played a game in a Mystics uniform, and has not signed with another WNBA team since, though she continued to play professionally in Europe.

-Post-playing career
+Coaching career

+Assistant coaching

-After completion of the 2012 professional season in Italy, Haynie was named a women's basketball assistant, coaching at Eastern Michigan University.
+After completion of the 2012 professional season in Italy, Haynie was hired as a women's basketball assistant coach at Eastern Michigan University.

 After two seasons with the Eagles and developing a point guard of the year, she went into personal training.
-She trained for two months before CMU Head Coach Sue Guevara offered her a position on her staff.
+About row months later, Central Michigan (CMU)'s head coach, Sue Guevara, offered her a position on her coaching staff.
 Haynie helped lead Central Michigan to 2015 and 2016 MAC West Championships.
 In 2016 her point guard, Presley Hudson, was awarded Freshman of the Year.
 In 2017 CMU won the regular season conference outright, with the point guard earning 1st Team all MAC honors.

-Haynie was the Michigan State University assistant women's basketball coach from 2018 to the end of the 2022-23 seaosn.
+Haynie was an assistant coach at Michigan State from 2018 to the end of the 2022-23 season.